 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pizza and cheese go hand in hand on the traditional pizza.
 But this pizza recipe helps vegans get their pizza mojo back.
 This vegan recipe will fill your cravings for pizza and can be enhanced with your choice of toppings including dairy-free cheese.
 The garlic and onion enhance the taste of the store-bought pizza sauce.
 Added tomatoes give the pizza texture.

-- 1 whole-wheat pizza crust
+- 1 homemade whole-wheat pizza crust (or store-bought)

-- 3 cloves garlic (large)
+- 3 large cloves garlic

-- 1 cup onion (red, chopped)
+- 1 cup red onion (chopped)

-- 1 bell pepper (green, chopped)
+- 1 bell green pepper (chopped)

-- 1 pound mushrooms (crimini, sliced)
+- 1 pound crimini mushrooms (sliced)

-- 4 tomatoes (Roma, sliced)
+- 4 Roma tomatoes (sliced)

 - Optional: garlic salt (for sprinkling)

-Preheat the oven to 425F.
-Lightly oil a pizza pan or baking sheet.
+Preheat the oven to 425 F. Lightly oil a pizza pan or baking sheet.

-Add the green pepper and mushrooms, and cook for 2-3 minutes more, or until all vegetables are soft and fragrant but not soggy.
+Add the green pepper and mushrooms, and cook for 2 to 3 minutes more, or until all vegetables are soft and fragrant but not soggy.
 Remove from heat.

-- Roll out the Pizza Crust according to the recipe's instructions and place on the prepared sheet.
-Crimp a crust with your hands.
-Using a large soup spoon, spoon the store-bought pizza sauce onto the center of the pizza and spread out toward the crust.
 Place the cooked vegetables on top of the crust to evenly distribute, then top with the slices of Roma tomatoes.
 Lightly brush the crust with olive oil and sprinkle with garlic salt.
-Bake for 16-20 minutes, or until the crust is golden brown.
-Serve hot.